 That’s about $15-$175 a month.

-*Rates are current as of December 2019 and AOPA advises that they are subject to change.
+*AOPA advises that rates are subject to change.
 AOPA is merely one of your options and is used here as an example.
 There are many other companies to choose from.
 AOPA’s inclusion in this article does not constitute an endorsement by Pilot Mall.

 What is non-owned aircraft insurance?